 During Lockdown, Murray and Davidson collaborated with writing duo O’Neill & Savage on an interactive, online pantomime; The Great Elf Escape: LIVE as part of The Ayr Gaiety’s Online Christmas Season 2020.
 More recently, Murray and Davidson worked with Alzheimer’s Scotland to make Saturdays Doon The J.M. as part of Dundee Rep’s festival This Is For You Dundee.

 In her capacity as a singer, Murray has performed live and in studios with fellow musicians such as Fat Suit, Roddy Hart, Tommy Reilly, Angus Munro, London Contemporary Voices, the Glasgow Gospel Choir, Hannah Jackson and more.
-Murray can be heard on the opening song of zombie musical Anna and the Apocalypse, a brand new film released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.
+Murray can be heard on the opening song of zombie musical Anna and the Apocalypse, released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.

 Currently, Murray is working with Capital Theatres and Pitlochry Festival Theatre to bring her newest musical Nessie to the stage.